Oddisy/alx-pre_course/0x01-git/README.md

-My root directory is created for alx-pre_course repo
+My root directory is created for alx-pre_course repository